Error-331/code_tests/docs/bible/links.md

 Never Alone - October 2 (We need to make sure our expectations are grounded in the goodness of Gods presence and not the allure of avoiding life's undesired experiences);

+It Is Done - October 3 (Everything you hope for is being worked out, and according to Christ, it is already done; Rest in the peace of God's presence and trust in his loyal love);

+Come Alive - October 9 (We are not dead in our transgressions; we are alive in the resurrection life of Christ; Arise in the victory of Christ and shake off the old ways of coping that no longer serve you);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;